Opinion: This is what local voters think of Bury South’s defecting MP

 Then there’s Adam, a Jewish constituent who still holds reservations about Labour.
 A party in his words that has “far from solved its antisemitism issue”.
 However, he informs me “Christian is a good MP who has made a real effort to get to know the Jewish community.
 He is an asset to the area”.

-In Prime Minister’s Questions, Johnson stated that the Conservative party will win again in Bury South without Wakeford’s help, but I wouldn’t be so sure about that if I were him.
+In PMQs, Johnson stated that the Conservative party will win again in Bury South without Wakeford’s help, but I wouldn’t be so sure about that if I were him.
 In the real world, people are much more forgiving to the centrist renegade.
 Those who do know Wakeford like him.
 In fact, I didn’t meet one person who said a bad word about him.
 The same can’t be said for our PM, I regret to inform him that the “one rule for them, another one for us” slogan is deeply embedded.

 It is unfortunate that we’ve lost sight of the fact that politics isn’t football.
 People shouldn’t be scorned when they are converted but rather welcomed.
 He is of great value to both Labour and his constituents being a man who has been both on the inside and outside.
 Whether he left the Tories or they left him is yet to be seen – perhaps it is a little of both.
 But he is most certainly the injection of reason that Labour has so desperately needed.
 Forget the polls for one minute, the sign that the left is no longer preaching to the choir shows that the party is moving in an important and vital direction.